This post may contain affiliate links. Please see my disclosure policy for details.

 8. Sample Kanufa at Habibeh Sweet Shop

 Another foodie stop you must make while in Amman is Habibeh Sweets.
-Built in 1948, Al-Haj Mahmoud Habibah decided to move from Jerusalem to the city of Amman with his Kunafa shop.
+Established in 1948, Al-Haj Mahmoud Habibah decided to move from Jerusalem to the city of Amman with his Kunafa shop.

 It’s extremely popular with locals and there are many variations of similar sweets in store.
 They also had Baklava but, unlike Turkey and Greece, it had goats cheese in it too.

 It was a really cheap deal and my slice cost me around 70 Dinar cents (70p)!

 Habibeh Sweets can be found near to Hashem’s in Downtown Amman in the Marwan Madi Complex.
 It’s open 9am – 12am seven days a week.

 9. Splurge at the Four Seasons in Amman

 The Four Seasons is a luxurious property in Amman and you will be mesmerised by this hotel as soon as you walk in the door.

 If you were debating on staying here than I think it’s worth the splurge.
 The rooms are spotlessly clean with huge soft king beds and the fluffiest of pillows.